ofelcan164/API/README.md

     User-Agent: MyCompany (http://www.mycompany.com)

-If you don't supply this header, you will get a `400 Bad Request`.
+If you don't supply this header, you will get a `403 Forbidden`.

 Rate limiting
 -------------